Company policy – Management D01.01-15

 Energy resources are considered to achieve efficiency in terms of consumption, rationalisation of the types of energy used, and meeting needs from renewable sources.

 In full compliance with the provisions of current law, the organisation implements sustainable strategies based on the impact of energy, financial and social consumption.
-It does so by involving of employees and suppliers, defining specific objectives, investing in the organisation and measuring consumption rates in relation to the activities it carries out.
+It does so by involving of employees and suppliers, defining specific objectives, investing in the organisation and measuring consumption rates in relation to the activities it carries out with a monthly analysis program.

 Energy performance is monitored continuously to: